 Sidewalks on Public Utility Lots (PUL) rights of way (undeveloped grassland) or adjacent to Municipal Reserves and Parkland are not cleared if they do not connect pedestrians to a major roadway or bus stops near buildings, multi-use paths and river valley trails.

-Snow and freeze/thaw cycles can result in very hazardous conditions on walkways and sidewalks.
-These conditions are a safety concern for everyone – particularly for waste collectors, other service providers and those with limited mobility.
+Snow and freeze/thaw cycles can result in hazardous conditions on walkways and sidewalks.
+These conditions are a safety concern for everyone — particularly for those with limited mobility, service providers and waste collectors.